AdguardTeam/LegalDocs/adguard-dns.io/privacy.html.md

 ## Who we are

-ADGUARD SOFTWARE LIMITED (“We”, “Our” or “Us”) collects and processes your personal data in accordance with this Privacy Policy and in compliance with the applicable data protection laws.
+ADGUARD SOFTWARE LIMITED (“We”, “Our” or “Us”) collects and processes your data in accordance with this Privacy Policy and in compliance with the applicable data protection laws.
 This Policy informs you of  your rights and our obligations and explains how, why, and when we process your personal data.
 Our general principle is to collect only the information necessary to provide you with full functionality of our products and services.
 We strictly follow the principle of “minimization” when processing your data.

 ADGUARD SOFTWARE LIMITED is a company registered in Nicosia, Cyprus, registered office is at Klimentos 41-43, KLIMENTOS TOWER, Flat/Office 25, 1061, Nicosia, Cyprus.
 ADGUARD SOFTWARE LIMITED acts as the data controller when processing your data.